-The Government of Canada is launching the new Canada Emergency Business Account, which will be implemented by eligible financial institutions in cooperation with Export Development Canada (EDC).
+The Government of Canada is launching the new Canada Emergency Business Account (CEBA), which will be implemented by eligible financial institutions in cooperation with Export Development Canada (EDC).
 This $25 billion program will provide interest-free loans of up to $40,000 to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced, due to the economic impacts of the COVID-19 virus.

 Small businesses and not-for-profits should contact their financial institution to apply for these loans.
 Additional details about the Canada Emergency Business Account are available from financial institutions, including from CIBC, Scotiabank, TD, RBC, BMO, HSBC, CWB, and National Bank.